clawpack/doc/doc/gitwash/index.rst

 Gitwash version of developer guide
 ======================================

+.. warning:: Much of this is out of date.
+Is it worth updating??

 .. note:: Clawpack is an "organization" on GitHub, which means that it is comprised of several distinct repositories.
 These pages can be used to